-AM sessions begin promptly at 9:30AM, and PM sessions begin promptly at 2:30PM.
+AM sessions and PM sessions are available.

 A mobile smartphone or tablet.
 Your mobile device will be used to connect to videoconferencing software so that IOS (PES's proctoring firm), can monitor you while you take the examination.
 Your device must meet the following requirements:

 iPhone 5 or later running iOS11 - iOS13

 Android device running Android OS5 (Lollipop) - Android 10

 A desktop or laptop PC running Windows 10 or later.
 You will take the exam on your PC via IOS' Testing Application.
 Please note that the testing software is not compatible with Macs or Chromebooks.